andreinapruiu/pdfs-PC/README.md

 # pdfs-PC
-Repo containing pdfs of PC's homeworks.
+Repo containing pdfs of PC's homeworks (2021-2022 study year).
 > Everything can be downloaded.